learningtitans/isbi2017-part3/README.md

 ### Deep Learning Component Model rc30

-Resnet-101 v1 trained on "semi" dataset for 40000 batches.
+Resnet-101 v1 trained on "semi" dataset for 40000 batches, with per-image normalization that erases the average of the pixels.

 ```bash
 mkdir -p ~/isbi2017-part3/running/checkpoints.rc30/best